-As Appalmad’s former Senior Policy Analyst Margaret Janes said, selenium is a silent killer.
-“The most sensitive end-point is reproduction,” she said.
+Selenium is a silent killer.
 Adult fish that have been exposed to selenium may show no outward sign, but their offspring will suffer gross deformities that are most often fatal.

 The other difficulty in understanding the impact of selenium is the incredibly small amounts that can lead to catastrophic impacts.
 Selenium is bioaccumulative.
 The damage to aquatic and avian life is not caused by exposure to selenium-tainted water itself but to plant life, invertebrate insects and other parts of the food chain that absorb and collect the toxin.